abrownstein2022/ch18-nosql-social-network-api/README.md

 1. Example screenshots and a demonstration video
 1. Necessary folder structure
 1. Professional README
-1. Utils.js file in models to handle global functions used
+1. Utils.js file in models folder to handle global functions used

 ## How-to-Contribute